tmlnv/layer_zero_bridger/README.md

 3. Configure your wallets and number of cycles:

     Specify the wallet keys in the `private_keys.example.env` file and run a command below.
+    _Note_: keys should be specified with a name for each key in a `KEY=value` way.

    ```bash
    mv private_keys.example.env private_keys.env
    ```

-    In the `config.py` file, specify the wallet keys and the number of transfer cycles you want to run.
+    In the `config.py` file, specify the min and max $ amounts for transferring, the number of transfer cycles you want to run and a $ amount for Bungee Refueling.

     ```python
+    AMOUNT_MIN = 100  # Min amount to bridge
+    AMOUNT_MAX = 150  # Max amount to bridge
     TIMES = 10  # Number of transfer cycles
+    BUNGEE_AMOUNT = 10  # $ value of native asset to be bridged via Bungee Refuel
     ```
     **Warning: Never disclose your private keys.
 They are sensitive information.**

-## Running the Script
+## Usage

 Execute the `main.py` script: